project-gemmi/gemmi/docs/hkl.rst

   >>> rblock.data_fits_into([52,6,18])
   False

-To access the data you can use the buffer protocol (:ref:`in the same way <buffer_protocol>` as in the Grid class), or getter and setter:
+To access the data you can use either the buffer protocol (:ref:`in the same way <buffer_protocol>` as in the Grid class), or getter and setter: